ISHANGO-ai/Remote-Sensing-Of-Tobacco-Fields-in-Malawi-and-Mozambique/README.md

   The Structure Insensitive Pigment Index is good for analysis of vegetation with the variable canopy structure.
 It estimates the ratio of carotenoids to chlorophyll: the increased value signals of stressed vegetation.
 SIPI = (NIR – Blue) / (NIR – Red)

     python SIPI.py

+## 5.Analysis of Sentinel in ptyhon with Google Earth Engine AP

+  Import dataset from sentinel 2 using earth engine api and we clip our point of interest filter by date and sort according to cloud coverage.
+We now select the bands to compute the true colour map From the first data we selects the bands to generate the ndvi Display on the map

+    Run python sentinelGEEanalysis.py